 Get a quote

-What is an HO-3 policy?
+What is an HO-3 policy in homeowners insurance?

-An HO-3 is a type of home insurance policy that covers your home and other structures on your property on an open-perils basis and insures your personal property on a named-perils basis.
+An HO-3 is a type of homeowners insurance policy that covers your home and other structures on your property on an open-perils basis and insures your personal property on a named-perils basis.
 It also provides additional living expenses and liability coverage.

 HO-3 policies explained